python-attrs/attrs/docs/init.rst

    <Signature (self, x) -> None>

 There really isn't a right or wrong, it's a matter of taste.
-But it's important to be aware of it because it can leave to surprising syntax errors:
+But it's important to be aware of it because it can lead to surprising syntax errors:

 .. doctest::